glassoboe/Spiri_Public/README.md

 ```bash
 wget https://raw.github.com/Pleiades-Spiri/Spiri_Public/Simulator-alpha-1.1/installation_upgrade.sh
 ```
 This will update Spiris' simulator.
-Now you can jump to the Commands section.
+Now you can jump to the [commands](#Commands) section.
 ## Installation instructions

 You can install using scripts on Ubuntu 12.04 or install ROS, Gazebo independently.
 If you already have tried Spiri's Simulator jump to Update the Simulator section.